joshmfrancis/Turtle-Project/README.md

 Use Cases:

  - Graphical Design for a website
- - Recursion Training
+ - Learning Recursion
- - Turtle Training
+ - Learning about the Turtle class

 Problems: